Things to keep in mind after you have booked a Wedding Photographer!!

-Note: Many a times it happens that the photographer suggests the couple to take a particular pose only in order to elevate their uniqueness, but due to some pre conceived notion, the couples do not even attempt to click pictures in the suggested pose of the photographer.
+Note Many a time it happens that the photographer suggests the couple to take a particular pose only in order to elevate their uniqueness, but due to some preconceived notion, the couples do not even attempt to click pictures in the suggested pose of the photographer.
 This is not a way of the photographer to make the couple look like someone else, this suggestion of the photographer comes because he or she has years of experience in the field of photography which makes him/her retain the originality of the couple by giving them an extended version of their untapped potential to a more gorgeous photograph.

-Along with his, if you will provide the wedding photographer an event flow containing the details of the rituals (date, time, exact location of the venue) along with the information of the lined up events then the photographer can be more alert and prepared to capture more of the event.
+Along with his, if you will provide the wedding photographer with an event flow containing the details of the rituals (date, time, the exact location of the venue) along with the information of the lined-up events then the photographer can be more alert and prepared to capture more of the event.

 Adding to this, providing the photographer with the names and phone numbers of the important members of the family will help the photographer to keep them in the maximum pictures.